Necromacker/HH-Goa/README.md

-# Face Trace: Face Identification & Blockchain Verification
+# Face Identification & Blockchain Verification

 Face Trace is an HH Goa 2026 Task 3 project that detects a face in a public image, finds related social-media results, and creates a tamper-evident on-chain evidence record.

-Only the SHA-256 evidence fingerprint and the source URL are stored on-chain.
-Face embeddings, images, and the full post content never leave the application for the blockchain.

 ## Demo